A computational model of infant sensorimotor exploration in the mobile paradigm: Results

-In this ablation study, we changed the output layer from 600 muscle commands to 50, 100 or 300.
-The main finding is that, to consistently simulate infant behavior, the model needs a large number of muscle commands, as shown in Fig. \ref{fig:muscleAb}.
-The number of required muscle commands is larger in the non-binary condition (more than 300) compared to the binary condition ($\sim 100$).
+In this ablation study, we changed the output layer from 600 muscle command neurons to 50, 100 or 300.
+The main finding is that, to consistently simulate infant behavior, the model needs a large number of muscle command neurons, as shown in Fig. \ref{fig:muscleAb}.
+The number of required muscle command neurons is larger in the non-binary condition (more than 300) compared to the binary condition ($\sim 100$).

 The effect of this ablation is seen mainly in the variability across individual simulations.
-For small numbers of muscle commands, there are more individual runs in which the distinction between connected and unconnected is not learned by the model (e.g. Fig. \ref{fig:muscleAb} B and F).
-In the binary condition, fewer muscle commands (100, Fig. \ref{fig:muscleAb} C and G) are needed to reliably elicit a difference in activity between connected and unconnected limbs.
-In the non-binary condition, even with 300 muscle commands individual runs that do not learn to differentiate the limbs remain.
+For small numbers of muscle command neurons, there are more individual runs in which the distinction between connected and unconnected limbs is not learned by the model (e.g. Fig. \ref{fig:muscleAb} B and F).
+In the binary condition, fewer muscle command neurons (100, Fig. \ref{fig:muscleAb} C and G) are needed to reliably elicit a difference in activity between connected and unconnected limbs.
+In the non-binary condition, even with 300 muscle command neurons individual runs that do not learn to differentiate the limbs remain.